midasama3124/cpwalker/README.md

 # cpwalker
+### This repository is outdated.
+Please, check the [current repository](https://github.com/ricardocmello/cpwalker-ros)

 ROS metapackage for CPWalker platform (CAR-CSIC)

 Each package in here is responsible for one of the CPWalker's subsystems.